 - It has been co-designed with a wide range of external people and organisations, to ensure it reflects real world practice and contexts, as well as evolving societal needs.

-- For these reasons, it will also be partly delivered with practitioners and speakers with lived experience of social issues.
+- For these reasons, it will also be largely delivered with practitioners and speakers with lived experience of social issues.

 - Students will undertake “live projects” every year of the course (over 530 hours staggered over three years) during which they will collaborate with communities and organisations on projects that benefit all parties.
 Through this, students will gain far-reaching experiences of innovation, co-creation, capacity building, impact measurement and enterprise and build up their portfolio of experience over the three years.

-- This course embeds values which promote inclusion, collaboration, equity, and social justice.
+- This course embeds values which promote inclusion, collaboration, equity, wellbeing, compassion, and social justice.

 “Community Organisers Ltd is excited by the potential that this new degree course brings to the sector as well as to our network of community organisers.
 This course is a fabulous opportunity for those engaged and leading change at the local level to increase their knowledge and understanding of innovation as well as creating a new generation of community activists and social innovators.”